ivan-guerra/programmador.com/content/posts/building-and-deploying-a-real-time-kernel-to-the-beaglebone-black.md

 First, we mount the [rootfs we previously created](#prepping-the-sd-card) onto the host filesystem.
 In my case the rootfs on the SD card has the label `/dev/sdb1`.
-Your SD card may have a different name, use `mount` or `lsblk` to find the right device.
+Your SD card may have a different name, use `lsblk` to find the right device.
 ```bash
 sudo mount /dev/sdb1 /mnt/sd
 ```